robin2405/CreativeForums/README.md

 but i recommend to not use it in active communities yet, because of the lack of testing.

 ###Support
-I fully support every version of creativeforums as long as it's the current version if you are using a version from last year or anything then i won't support it.
+Normally, i fully support every version of creativeforums but i recommend using the latest version.

 ###Features
 - Admin and user panel